Bfilipovic/SljivaStore/backend/docs/ARWEAVE_INTEGRATION.md

 ## Overview

-All transactions (TRANSACTION, GIFT, MINT) are automatically uploaded to Arweave for permanent, immutable storage.
+All transactions are automatically uploaded to Arweave for permanent, immutable storage.
 Each transaction on Arweave includes a link to the previous transaction, creating a chronological chain.

+**Supported Transaction Types:**
+- MINT: NFT minting transactions
+- LISTING_CREATE: Creating a listing for sale
+- LISTING_CANCEL: Cancelling a listing
+- NFT_BUY: Purchasing from a listing
+- GIFT_CREATE: Creating a gift
+- GIFT_CLAIM: Claiming a gift
+- GIFT_REFUSE: Refusing a gift
+- GIFT_CANCEL: Cancelling a gift

 ## Features